tacatac/archnosh/README.md

     # pacman -U <package-name>

-N.B.: due to a change in dbus-daemon behaviour and since nosh-1.37, the `nosh-service-management` package needs to override the `dbus-daemon-launch-helper` binary from the `core/dbus` Archlinux package with its own.
+N.B.: due to a change in dbus-daemon behaviour and since nosh-1.37, `nosh-desktop-bus-shims` needs to override the `dbus-daemon-launch-helper` binary from the `core/dbus` Archlinux package with its own.
 While the Debian package uses the `dpkg-divert` mechanism, no similar method appears to exist on Arch (suggestions welcome).

 The Archnosh package currently overwrites `/usr/lib/dbus-1.0/dbus-daemon-launch-helper`.
 This has two consequences:

-* one must use the `--force` option when installing with pacman to avoid a file collision error
+* one must use the `--overwrite=usr/lib/dbus-1.0/dbus-daemon-launch-helper` option when installing with pacman to avoid a file collision error
-* `nosh-service-management` now competes with `core/dbus` and must be reinstalled when the latter is updated.
+* `nosh-desktop-bus-shims` now competes with `core/dbus` and must be reinstalled when the latter is updated.

 ### Running nosh